Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 ```
 UInt8 is an unsigned, 1 byte integer value.

-Finally, here is a naming convention:
+Finally, here is a naming convention, following Python's example:
 * variable and function names start with a lowercase letter, with words separated by underscores as necessary to improve readability (example: lucky_number).
 * types (like `Int`) start with an uppercase letter, and follow PascalCase style (example: IntPair).